Code of Conduct

 2. Commits, while on school property or at a school function, an act of violence upon another student or any other person lawfully on school property or at a school function, or attempts to do so.

-3. Possess, while on school property or at a school function, a weapon.
+3. Possess, while on school property or at a school function, a weapon, such as a gun, knife, explosive or incendiary bomb, or other dangerous instrument capable of causing physical injury or death.

 5. Threatens, while on school property or at a school function, to use a weapon, even if the weapon is not in the student’s possession.